rktjmp/lush.nvim/README.md

 Bugs or Limitations
 ---

+- Sometimes real time highlighting be applied awkwardly when the Pmenu is open.

 - you cant name groups NONE ALL contains contained ALLBUT (reserved by vim)

 - Maybe you want to link to an existing group not in spec?
 See signify-colors